darneltaphil/demoridge-doc/docs/portals/intro.md

 sidebar_position: 1
 ---

-import Hightlight from "../architecture/js/Highlight.js"
+import Highlight from "@site/src/components/Highlight.js"

 # What is a Portal?

-A portal is a single component of GovtPortal representing a single service.
+A portal is component which represent a single service.
 On the interface, it looks like this :

 ![](../../static/files/standalone.png)